mali1sav/GWDK/03_UAT_PROTOCOL.md

 *   Use the browser's "Back" and "Forward" buttons during a multi-step process.

 **STEP 4: COMPILE THE BUG REPORT**
 Synthesize all findings into a structured Bug Report with three sections: Critical Functional Bugs, Usability & UX Issues, and Missing Features.
+Store reports in well-organised folders.

 **STEP 5: PROPOSE A REMEDIATION PLAN**
 Generate a new, granular `MAINTENANCE_PROTOCOL` plan to fix every issue you discovered.
+Store the plan in well-organised place.

 ---
 ## UAT DIRECTIVE ##